plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 In order to test whether your UTM tagged link works, simply click on it and check your Plausible Analytics dashboard.
 Your visit should immediately show on the dashboard.

-Just note that in Plausible Analytics the referral sources are counted only when they start a new session on your site so you won't be able to see your own visits in referral sources list after the first click of the day.
+Note that in Plausible Analytics the referral sources are counted only when they start a new session so you won't be able to use this method to test your links multiple times each day.
+Our session length is one day long.

 ## Explore our fast, simple and easy to understand UTM campaign dashboard